opensha/ucerf3-etas-launcher/parallel/README.md

            1437787      scec etas_par  kmilner PD       0:00      5 (Priority)
 ```

+The first command outputs the job ID number.
+The STDOUT of the job will be stored in `etas_parallel.slurm.o<job-id>`, in this case `etas_parallel.slurm.o1437787`.
+If you run into problems, read over this file for clues as to what went wrong.

 The second command (`squeue -u $USER`) checks the status of all of your running jobs.
 You can replace `$USER` with your username if it's easier for you.
 In this case, the job is not yet running as the state ('ST') is PD which means that the job is pending.
 A list of all Slurm job state codes can be found [here](https://slurm.schedmd.com/squeue.html#lbAG).
 Once your job has started running, it will look something like this:

 ```